 A grape yeast starter is often used for bread baking because of its interesting, sophisticated flavor.
 Grapes contain a lot of natural yeast in their skins.
 To produce yeast from it, you don’t have to wash it.
 Therefore, it is highly recommended to take wild fruits or your own grown ones.
 There are too much wax and pesticides in the shops.
 Or buy on the market from local farmers you can trust.

 So, take your unwashed grapes and crush them by hand.
 Place the crushed grapes in a container and cover it with a cheesecloth (you can take a coffee filter).
-Leave it in this state for 3 days.
+Leave it in this state for three days.
 Bubbles that appear are a good sign.
 This means that yeast began to appear and grow.

 Then strain the liquid and use one cup of whole-grain or rye flour.
 Mix the remaining liquid with flour.
 You will have a starter culture that needs to be set aside again for a day at room temperature.